Arshbir1/GlobalLaunchAI/README.md

 # 🌍 GlobalLaunch AI
 **Your AI Co-Pilot for International Startup Expansion**

-GlobalLaunch AI is an intelligent platform designed to help startups identify the best countries for global expansion — instantly.
-By combining **sector-aware vector search**, **Gemini-powered country reports**, and a **contextual chatbot**, GlobalLaunch delivers actionable, data-backed advice to founders and investors.
+GlobalLaunch AI is an AI-powered platform that helps startups gain new perspectives on global expansion using public economic and regulatory data.
+By combining MongoDB's advanced vector search with Google's Gemini and Vertex AI, it transforms raw country indicators into strategic insights — letting users explore where and how to grow globally.

 Whether you're building a cross-border SaaS or a cleantech company exploring incentives, this platform offers clarity, explainability, and speed — all wrapped in a modern UX.

 ---

+## 📊 Public Dataset Used

+We used country-level economic, regulatory, and digital development indicators — including:

+- FDI inflows
+- Corruption Index
+- Ease of Starting a Business
+- Digital Infrastructure Index
+- Trade Incentives & Policy Snapshots

+These were cleaned, parsed, and embedded using Google Vertex AI, then stored in MongoDB Atlas with vector search indexing.

+---

-## ✨ Features
+## ✨ Features & Insights Unlocked

 - 📄 **Idea Input via Text or PDF**
   Upload a startup idea or pitch deck and extract insights instantly.